Skip navigation

 • 4

-Transfer the contents of the pan, while still hot, into a food processor with a chopping attachment.
-Add about half a teaspoon of salt.
-Turn on the lowest speed and blend the livers into a coarse paste.
-Scrape everything from the sides, turn on the slowest speed again, and gradually add the remaining butter in cubes - each piece only after the previous one is almost absorbed.
+Transfer the hot contents of the pan to a food processor with a chopping attachment.
+Season with about half a teaspoon of salt.
+Turn on to the lowest speed and blend the livers into a coarse paste.
+Scrape everything from the sides, restart at the slowest speed, and gradually add the remaining butter in cubes - each piece only after the previous one has almost absorbed.
 Scrape the sides again and blend briefly.
-This ratio of butter to meat gives a rich liver flavor and a firm pâté once set.
-Don't hesitate to increase the butter amount up to 400 g for a smoother taste.
-Although the purée will be very runny after blending, it will all set once the pâté is chilled in the fridge.
-Taste and add more salt if necessary.
+This ratio of butter to meat results in a rich, liver-flavored pâté that is firm after setting.
+Don't be afraid to increase the amount of butter up to 400 g for a finer taste.
+After blending, the purée will be very thin, but this will all be corrected once the pâté sets in the refrigerator.
+Taste and add more salt if needed.

 • 5